 The first workshop will cover sections 700, 705 and 710 of the draft rule language as shared by the Department.
 Future workshops will take place June 25, July 16, Aug.
 6, Aug.
 27 and Sept.
 10. WSHA will attend these workshops and monitor this rulemaking.
 (Remy Kerr).

-Delegation of Glucose Monitoring and Testing by an RN: The Department of Health has issued a CR-102 rulemaking related to nurse delegation of blood glucose monitoring and testing in settings other than in-home or in the community, pursuant to SHB 1124 (Chapter 14, Laws of 2022).
-This proposed rulemaking expands the scope of tasks that a registered nurse (RN) is authorized to delegate and broadens the authorized health care settings in which care delivery occurs.
+Delegation of Glucose Monitoring and Testing by an RN: The Department of Health has issued a final CR-103 rulemaking related to nurse delegation of blood glucose monitoring and testing in settings other than in-home or in the community, pursuant to SHB 1124 (Chapter 14, Laws of 2022).
+This final rulemaking expands the scope of tasks that a registered nurse (RN) is authorized to delegate and broadens the authorized health care settings in which care delivery occurs.
 WSHA participated in the collaborative rule making process and provided significant feedback to ensure the rulemaking language was consistent with the scope of SHB 1124.
-WSHA will continue to monitor this rulemaking.
 (Katerina LaMarche).

 WA HEALTH tracking system and hospital readiness reporting: The Department of Health has issued a CR-101 rulemaking considering permanent adoption of current emergency rules regarding the Washington Health Care Emergency and Logistics Tracking Hub (WA HEALTH).
 Permanent rule adoption would amend Title 246 WAC to require acute care hospitals licensed pursuant to 70.41 RCW and add behavioral health facilities licensed under RCW 71.24.037 to report hospital system readiness to DOH through the WA HEALTH database.
 WSHA intends to participate in the collaborative rule making process upon issuance of the CR-102 rulemaking.
 (Caitlin Safford)